miRackModular/MSM/README.md

 ## VCV Rack Modules by MSM:

-More Information about each module can be found in the Manual.
+More Information about each module can be found in the MSM Help PDF.